CRTified/CANdiBar/README.md

 Properties:

- - Five ports for a 2x3P Molex MicroFit 3.0
+ - Seven ports for a 2x3P Molex MicroFit 3.0
+ - USB2CAN adapter compatible with candlelight
  - Proper CAN setup (No star topology that makes everythin a stub)
+ - Pass-through connection configurable by jumper
- - Termination and pass-through connection possible on every port
+ - Termination on last slot (might require pass-through on multiple ports)

 ## Why?